justintmoore/justintmoore/README.md

 ## About Me

 🎓 I'm pursuing a Bachelor’s in Cybersecurity through SANS Technology Institute.
-🐏 I currently work as an IT Technician, Cybersecurity Intern, and Teaching Assistant for Python 101.
+🐏 Currently juggling work as an IT Technician, Cybersecurity Intern, and Python TA.
 😎 I'm a Navy Vet, Non-Traditional Student, and life-long learner with a PASSION for Cybersecurity!